Ezra Kire: InDK & Morning Glory

 Shortly after the break-up of Choking Victim, Kire started the short-lived skate-punk band InDK with other members of the New York punk scene, including ex-Choking Victim drummer Skwert.
 The band released one EP In Decay in 1999, and one album Kill Whitey!, which was released in 2002 after the band had broken up during its recording sessions.

-In early 2001 Kire self-released the Morning Glory EP Tha Suicide Singles although it was recorded and played entirely by himself.
+In early 2001 Kire self-released the Morning Glory EP Tha Suicide Singles, recorded and played entirely by himself.
 The music was a more personal and polished version of Kire's melodic and anthemic song writing.
 Later that same year the project expanded into a full band and released its first album This is No Time Ta Sleep.
 The new line-up was made up of JP Otto (Stockyard Stoics) on drums, guitarists Lucky Strano (World Inferno Friendship Society) and Mike Hause (Thulsa Doom), and bassist John John Jesse (Nausea).
 In 2003 they released the EP The Whole World Is Watching with recording engineer Jesse Cannon at Musformation Studios in Union City, New Jersey.
-In 2008 they did a brief tour of the West Coast in the United States.
+In 2008 they went on a brief tour of the west coast of the United States.

-The band resurfaced again in 2010 with a new line-up, including Early Gates on drums, "Metal" Chris on bass, and guitarists Shawn Gardiner and Adam Schrager.
-In 2012 Morning Glory was signed to Fat Wreck Chords and released their second full-length album Poets Were My Heroes on August 28 of the same year.
+The band returned again in 2010 with a new line-up, including Early Gates on drums, "Metal" Chris on bass, and guitarists Shawn Gardiner and Adam Schrager.
+In 2012 Morning Glory was signed to Fat Wreck Chords, and released their second full-length album Poets Were My Heroes on August 28 of the same year.
 From late 2012 the band embarked on tours of the Mid West and West Coast of the U.S., and toured the UK and Europe from March to April 2013.
 They released the album's accompanying single Born To December in May 2013, featuring two unreleased songs Sara Says and Jesus Christ Boogie (O Aneurysm!), as a 7-inch EP on colored vinyl.

 In March 2014 the band released their third album War Psalms (Fat Wreck Chords).

+Personal life

+Kire currently lives in New York City.